-If a student is unsuccessful in any one of the ECH (and/or DMS 306/DMS 406) courses (grade below "C" in any ECH (and/or DMS 306/DMS 406) course) or if the Objectives for clinical education are not met, the student cannot advance to the next level of the Echocardiography Program.
+If a student is unsuccessful in any one of the DMS courses, (grade below "C" in any DMS course) or if the Objectives for clinical education are not met, the student cannot advance to the next level of the Diagnostic Medical Sonography Program.
 Each case will be reviewed by the Medical Imaging Director and course instructor to determine eligibility for readmission.
-However, should a student be unsuccessful in any two or more ECH (and/or DMS 306/DMS 406) courses, the student will not be recommended for readmission to the Program.
-Failure to meet program requirements contained within this Program Policy Manual (pertaining to specific, general, didactic, and/or clinical requirements) will also prevent progression within the Echocardiography Program.
+However, should a student be unsuccessful in any two or more DMS courses, the student will not be recommended for readmission to the Program.
+Failure to meet program requirements contained within this Program Policy Manual (pertaining to specific, general, didactic, and/or clinical requirements) will also prevent progression within the DMS Program.

-M. Disciplinary Action
+Disciplinary Action Policy

-Disciplinary action will be initiated if an Echocardiography student fails to follow program policy guidelines and/or meet program requirements.
-This will include the use of the Non-Compliance Form with consequences potentially leading to Program dismissal should infractions not be rectified accordingly.
+Disciplinary action will be initiated if a Diagnostic Medical Sonography student fails to follow program policy guidelines and/or meet program requirements.
+This will include use of the Non-Compliance Form with consequences potentially leading to Program dismissal should infractions not be rectified accordingly.
 Students are also expected to follow the Trocaire College Catalog.
 Consequences may include probationary measures, grade adjustments, or dismissal.
-See the Non-Compliance form in the "Forms Manual."

-N. Readmission Policy
+Readmission Policy

-- 1. If an Echocardiography student fails to achieve a grade of "C" or better in any ECH (and/or DMS 306/DMS 406) course/clinical/labs, the Echocardiography Faculty will review the following criteria to determine if a student is eligible for readmission.
-If a student is not successful in one ECH (and/or DMS 306/DMS 406) course/clinical/lab, they are eligible for re-admission.
-If they are not successful in two or more ECH (and/or DMS 306/DMS 406) courses/clinical/lab, they are eligible for readmission to the Echocardiography Program. - a.
+- 1. If a Diagnostic Medical Sonography student fails to achieve a grade of "C" or better in any DMS course/clinical/labs, the Diagnostic Medical Sonography Faculty will review the following criteria to determine if a student is eligible for readmission.
+If a student is not successful in one DMS course/clinical/labs, they are eligible for re-admission.
+If they are not successful in two or more DMS course/clinical/labs, they are not eligible for readmission to the Diagnostic Medical Sonography Program. - a.
 Academic Performance: - 1.
 Examinations, quiz grades, homework, and course performance - 2.
 Attendance - 3.
 Professionalism/Behavior/Attitude - b.
 Clinical Performance: - 1.
 Clinical Evaluations - 2.
 Clinical Anecdotal Records - 3.
 Clinical Adjunct Faculty Recommendations - 4.
 Attendance - 5.
 Mastery Level Competency Sheet - 6.
 Professionalism/Behavior/Attitude - c.
 Echocardiography Advisor's recommendation - d.
 Achievement in other required programs and core courses - e.
 Adherence to the ASE Code for Code of Ethics - f.
 Program space availability for class/clinic/laboratory - 2.
 The Medical Imaging Director will then notify the student if deemed eligible for readmission to the Echocardiography Program. - 3.
 Readmission is contingent upon the following: - a.
 Completed Request for Readmission forms submitted to the Medical Imaging Director requesting readmission.
 (See Forms Manual) - b.
 Successful completion of Echocardiography Program Readmission criteria- which would include the following: - 1.
-Meet with both the Medical Imaging Director and the Clinical Placement Coordinator.

-- 2. Review of assigned media and completion of a one-page summary of any two. - 3.
+Meet with both the Medical Imaging Director and the Clinical Placement Coordinator. - 2.
+Review of assigned media and completion of a one-page summary of any two. - 3.
 Successful completion of selected laboratory competencies OR auditing the last clinical course the student completed and demonstrate competency by successfully completing the clinical course requirements. - 4.
 Setting a meeting schedule with the Medical Imaging Director for the semester that the student is repeating a course to discuss the progress and/or any struggles that the student is encountering.

 The timeline for readmission and due dates of the above items will be discussed and set with the student during the meeting with the Medical Imaging Director and Clinical Placement Coordinator.
 Students failing to complete all of the above requirements will be denied readmission to the program.
 A student denied readmission has the right to appeal the decision.
 A student who desires an appeal should contact the Medical Imaging Director.
-A student is allowed readmission into the Echocardiography Program only once.
+A student is allowed readmission into the DMS Program only once.

-O. College Grading Policy
+College Grading Policy

-The Echocardiography Program Grading Policy mirrors Trocaire's Grading Policy.
+The Diagnostic Medical Sonography Program Grading Policy mirrors Trocaire's Grading Policy https://trocairecollege2023-2024catalog.coursedog.com/academic-policies/grading-info